jekyll/minima/docs/usage.md

     ```ruby
     source "https://rubygems.org"

-    gem "jekyll", "..."
+    gem "jekyll", "~> 3.9"
-    gem "kramdown-parser-gfm", "..."
+    gem "kramdown-parser-gfm", "~> 1.1.0"

-    # Used locally to pull in subdependencies.
     gem 'minima', git: 'https://github.com/MichaelCurrin/minima'

     group :jekyll_plugins do
-      gem "jekyll-remote-theme", "..."
+      gem "jekyll-remote-theme", "~> 0.4.2"
     end
     ```
-2. Setup `_config.yml` with theme, plugins and layout settings.
-Note that you do not need to add `plugins` key to use Remote Theme plugin.
+2. Add a section to your `_config.yml` file.
+This covers theme use, plugin configs and default values.
+Note that you do **not** need to add `plugins` key to use Remote Theme plugin as it is already in the plugins group above.
     ```yaml
     ### Theme boilerplate